Am0rphous/Awesome/SysAdmin.md

 - [linux-insides](https://github.com/0xAX/linux-insides) - A little bit about a linux kernel.

 ## File Sharing
+- [Forban](https://github.com/adulau/Forban) - Forban is a p2p application for link-local and local area networks.
+Forban works independently from the Internet and uses only the local area capabilities to announce, discover, search or share files.
+Forban relies on HTTP and it is "opportunistic". http://www.foo.be/forban
 - [Muon SSH Terminal/SFTP client (Formerly Snowflake)](https://github.com/subhra74/snowflake) -  Graphical SFTP client and terminal emulator with helpful utilities.
 - [OnionShare](https://github.com/micahflee/onionshare) - Securely and anonymously share files, host websites, and chat with friends using the Tor network [onionshare.org](https://onionshare.org).
 - [Piping-server](https://github.com/nwtgck/piping-server) - Infinitely transfer between every device over pure HTTP: designed for everyone including people using Unix pipe and even for browser users.